roberthansen/ra_filings/README.txt

           [yyyy] : four digit year of submittal
-          [yy] : last two digits of the year of submittal [mmmm] : full name of month of submittal [mmm] : three-letter abbreviation for month of submittal [mm] : two-digit numeric month of submittal [lse_full] : full name of the submitting load serving entity as written in the report
+          [yy] : last two digits of the year of submittal [mmmm] : full name of month of submittal ummm] : three-letter abbreviation for month of submittal [mm] : two-digit numeric month of submittal [lse_full] : full name of the submitting load serving entity as written in the report